codedeporter/u-michigan-html-css/Notes.md

 #### block: forces a line break between elements
 #### inline-block: accepts height and width
 #### none: gets removed from page
+#### table(used for table-like layout without table structure.
+Use display:table along with display:table-cell for elements), grid, flex

 # Complementary Display Properties
 #### Float: Repositions elements to the right or left, and removes them from their position, as the other elements move in to fill the old space.
 Float right flipped the order of the elements - elements won't overlap, values are either left or right